-SUPERINTENDENTS: Christina Conner ASSISTANT SUPERINTENDENTS: Joshua Conner, Brandi & Caleb LaFond, Lizzy Vajnar
+SUPERINTENDENTS: Christina Conner and Brandi Lafond ASSISTANT SUPERINTENDENTS: Joshua Conner, Caleb Lafond , Lizzy Vajnar

 Register your entries into the fairentry.com system by the Fair entry deadline.
-Check in items on Monday, July 18, 3 - 7 p.m.
-Schedule a time before the fair to visit with a judge on Tuesday, July 19.
+Check in items on Monday, July 17, 3-7 p.m.
+Schedule a time before the fair to visit with a judge on Tuesday, July 18.
 If a 4-H'er cannot attend judging, attach a note card explaining how the article was planned and made.
+Exhibits will release from 8:00-9 a.m. on Sunday, July 23.